-For more information about each command on the Window menu, see the IDE Project Management and Building Guide.
+For more information about each command on the Window menu, see Window menu, page 189.

 Go to function

 Click the Go to function button in the top right-hand corner of the editor window to list all functions of the C or C++ editor window.